jctjad/team-4-git-practice/README.md

 I like maple leafs and syrup and moose

 Sam
-I play electric guitar and love tattoos
+I play electric guitar and I'm from Texas